SESYNC-ci/basic-git-lesson/docs/_slides/workflows.md

 ## Workflows

-As your research project moves from conception, through data collection and analysis, to reporting and other forms of dissemination, the many components can fracture, lose their development history, and -- worst of all -- become conflicted.
+As your research project moves from conception, through data collection, modeling and analysis, to publishing and other forms of dissemination, it's components can fracture, lose their development history, and -- worst of all -- become conflicted.

 This lesson gives a high level overview of workflows to organize your project and introduces an accompanying software solution, `git`.